huma-engineering/huma-docs/data-collection/huma-app/features/data-privacy-and-security.md

 ### Two-step verification​

 You can enable this toggle to ensure that you have to verify your identity via a 2-step process when accessing the Huma App.
 The first verification is with email and password, and the second is via a 4-digit code sent to your mobile number.
-As such, you must have a working mobile number added to your profile.
+As such, you must have a working mobile number added to your Profile.

-You will be asked to enable this on signup and can then change the configuration from your profile.
+You will be asked to enable this on signup and can then change the configuration from your Profile.

 ### Biometric login